 The PFM crown is a reliable crown and method for repairing the most severe of dental problems.
 Full mouth reconstruction can be performed using PFM’s to achieve a beautiful smile and a functional bite.
 All ceramic crowns can accomplish the same, but there is higher risk of fracture from the biting forces of the back teeth.

 It is usual for PFM crowns to last for 20 to 30 years, which is as close to permanent as dental treatment can get.

 How long is a crown procedure?

 Fitting a crown usually requires two visits to our office.
 Initially, we will remove decay, shape the tooth, and fit it with a temporary crown of acrylic and composite resin material.

-On the subsequent visit we will remove the temporary crown, and then fit and adjust the final crown.
-Finally, we will cement the crown into place and you will have a new beautiful looking tooth.
+On your next visit the temporary crown will be removed and your dentist will fit and adjust the final crown.
+It will be cemented into place and you will have a naturally beautiful tooth replacement.

 - Replaces missing teeth

 - Offers support for badly broken teeth